bevy-cheatbook/bevy-cheatbook/src/basics/states.md

 You can have different systems running, depending on the state.

-You can add systems that only run when transitioning between states.
+You can add systems that only run on state transitions, for setup and cleanup.

-States are built using stages.

 ```rust,no_run,noplayground
 {{#include ../code/src/basics.rs:app-states}}